alan-turing-institute/sqlsynthgen/docs/source/installation.rst

 .. code-block:: console

-   $ sqlsynthgen --help
+   $ datafaker --help

-It can also be used directly within a Docker container by downloading image ``timband/ssg``.
+It can also be used directly within a Docker container by downloading image ``timband/datafaker``.
 See the :ref:`quickstart guide <page-quickstart>` for more information.